integrations/terraform-provider-github/CONTRIBUTING.md

 export GITHUB_TEST_USER_TOKEN=
 ```

-See [this project](https://github.com/terraformtesting/acceptance-tests) for more information on how tests are run automatically.
+See [this project](https://github.com/terraformtesting/acceptance-tests) for more information on our old system for automated testing.

 There are also a small amount of unit tests in the provider.
 Due to the nature of the provider, such tests are currently only recommended for exercising functionality completely internal to the provider.
 These may be executed by running `make test`.

-### GitHub Personal Access Token

-You will need to create a [personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) for
-testing.
-It will need to have the following scopes selected:
-* repo
-* admin:org
-* admin:public_key
-* admin:repo_hook
-* admin:org_hook
-* user
-* delete_repo
-* admin:gpg_key

-Once the token has been created, it must be exported in your environment as `GITHUB_TOKEN`.

 ### GitHub Organization